RainAfterDark/ASS-Damage-Logger/README.md

     - In the settings window, enable "Pass-through mode" (requires disabling packet level filter).
     - In the script, set the `REALTIME_LOGGING` option to `true`.
     - Load into a scene, change teams, or swap characters in the party setup tab to capture the team update packet (**very important**).
-    - Do stuff.
+    - Do stuff and see logs output in realtime.
-    - Wait for queue size to hit 0 to get full results.
     - This is the least memory consuming method, but with the downside that no packets get saved at all.
 This means that you can't reapply the filter or reload the script without losing data.
   - Method 2: Realtime logging **with** saving packets
     - Basically the same as the previous method, except pass-through mode is disabled.